The $1/N_c$ expansion in hadron effective field theory

 Because the three-momentum of the nucleon and $g_A$ are of order $N_c^0$, both kinetic energy and tensor potential energy in the left hand side of Eq.(\ref{SchEq}) are of order $N_c^{-1}$, and the binding energy $B$ is of order $N_c^{-1}$ which is the same as that in the pionless effective field theory.
 This conclusion remains unchanged even if an additional term $C_0\delta^{(3)}(r)$ is included in the potential.
 In contrast, by treating $g_A$ as $\mathcal{O}(N_c)$, Ref.~\cite{Beane:2002ab} assumes that the coordinate scales as $N_c^2$, or equivalently the three-momentum carried by the nucleon scales as $1/N_c^2$, then $B$ scales as $N_c^{-5}$.
 However, as mentioned in Ref.~\cite{Beane:2002ab}, if the three-momentum carried by the nucleon scales as $1/N_c^2$, the effective field theory will be constrained to threshold.

-It is straightforward to extend the above analysis to discuss the existence of $S$-wave meson-meson molecular states.
+It is interesting to extend the above analysis to discuss the existence of $S$-wave meson-meson molecular states.
+We will find that the $N_c$ analysis of the deuteron cannot be straightforwardly extended to the meson-meson case as the meson-meson scattering amplitudes and meson masses have different $N_c$ countings.
 In effective field theory approach, an $S$-wave meson-meson molecular state corresponds to a bound state pole in the elastic meson-meson scattering amplitude coming from the summation of all the diagrams in Fig.~\ref{NNscattering}~\cite{AlFiky:2005jd}.
 Similar to Eq.~(\ref{Benergy}), the binding energy $\tilde{B}$ for the meson-meson molecular state reads